 Self-watering plant containers feature a water reservoir below the plant medium (soil), separated by a perforated platform.
 The platform keeps the soil out of the water, but it allows roots access to the water supply.
 Being relatively sealed under the soil, water evaporation is significantly reduced, while providing your plants with all the water they need.

+You can make your own self-watering plant container out of discarded 5-gallon buckets.
 Give it a try and let us know how well it works for you!

 You can grow a surprising amount of food in your own yard.
 Ask me how!

 To help The Daily Garden grow, you may see affiliate ads sprouting up in various places.